 Age and Gender Restricted Drugs

 Certain drugs have age and gender restrictions placed on them.
-For further assistance, providers should contact the Molina Provider Helpdesk (Refer to Appendix D for contact information).
+For further assistance, providers should contact the Molina Provider Helpdesk (Refer to Section 37.5.4 for contact information).

 Acne Agents

 Pharmacy claims for all acne agents will be reimbursed for recipients less than 21 years of age with an approved clinical authorization.